Dragon Offspring Calculator

 Unknown + Unknown = Blood

 Total Combinations: 49

-This system was designed for the dragons on a planet called The Kettle, which appears in the novel Draco's Child by Sharon Plumb.
-She is currently (end of 2013) working on a prequel, has plans for a sequel (to the original), and ideas for more books.
+This system was designed for the dragons in the novel Kraamlok by Sharon Plumb.
+She previously wrote another book (Draco's Child) set in the same world, which she plans to re-relaease eventually.
+She is currently (end of 2020) working on more books.
 The stories revolve around the ideas of survival, ecological catastrophe, and dealing with fundamental changes.
 She has a website.

 Dragons come in different "colours" depending on their genes.
 Dragon genetics behave like those on Earth, with each individual inheriting a set of genes from its mother and father.
 Like in humans, a dragon become male or female depending on whether or not it has a Y chromosome.
-A least I assume so; I don't remember the question ever coming up.
+(At least I assume so; the question never coming up.)
 However, dragons also have a colour gene (or group of genes) that behaves in a somewhat similar manner.
-The two systems operate in parallel and independantly, so both male and female dragons can be of any colour.
+The two systems operate in parallel and independently, so both male and female dragons can be of any colour.

 There are some ways that colour-selection genes differ from sex-selection genes: